geudde/attic-chest/pages/13.reference/05.porden-coeur/volume1/docs.md

 [^10]: The Count of Thoron must have been brave, since he is often spoken of in battle, and prudent, since he was frequently employed as an Ambassador; yet it is difficult to conceive how a man of any spirit could submit to the indignities which were put upon him. — Maimbourg says that he was extremely boyish in his manners. — Such a husband was not likely to suit with the high spirit of Isabella.

-[^11]: The Knights of St. John, or Knights Hospitallers.
+[^11]: The Knights of St. John, or Knights Hospitaller.

 [^12]: *Deus id vult*, or *Dieu le veut*, the spontaneous burst of popular feeling at the Council of Clermont, and afterwards the well known war-cry of the Crusaders.